1heidi/nar_persistent/README.md

 #### There are 4 scripts that work sequentially:

+##### Easy Way
+**STEP 1** Run `main.R`.
+This will run each of the steps below.
+This should work fine, without having to download any external data files and it will also install any dependencies.

+#### Harder Way

+This will require you installing dependencies yourself.
+There are commented lines in each file to load the libraries, but you will need to install the packages if you don't have them.
+They should still download external data files though.

 **STEP 1** SAMPLE Purpose: Descriptive stats for databases >15 years old as found in original NAR study
    * Package(s): tidyverse
    * Input file(s):  nar_v20_7.csv, nar_v20.csv, nar_id_mapping.csv